rpigu-i/python-webapp-username-bruteforcer/README.md

 * method - the request method
 * user_field - The name of the user input field the API accepts
 * data - a list of other parameters that may be required by the API/App
+* proxies - a list of proxies to be used
 * response - used for recording the response field parameters that indiciate a valid user
 * response_key - nested under response and used for the key to check for a valid/invalid message
 * valid_response - nested under response, the value returned that confirm the a successful guess of a username.